 Linux Statistics in Gaming

 When it comes to gaming on Linux, it’s worth considering the number of games that are developed for the platform.
 Namely, in January 2018, there were 4,060 games on Linux, according to Steam Linux game statistics.
-Seeing as how there were only 3,000 in February 2017 and 2,000 in September 2016, it’s more than clear that what we’re seeing is exponential growth.
+Seeing how the number has risen in the past few years, we can tell that one of the latest obstacles for Linux users is about to be removed.
 These numbers are huge and represent more than mere Linux facts.

 The main reason the OS you use matters when it comes to security is due to the most common hacker strategy and behavior.
 Namely, 84% of hackers use social engineering as a part of their attack strategy.
 Believing that you are safe from hackers just because they have nothing to gain is also a popular myth.
 As many as 24% of hackers see themselves as students of technology.
 This means that even if they have nothing to gain, they have something to learn.
 And Linux is a good way to protect yourself, Linux security statistics indicate.